ray-project/ray/doc/source/rllib/connector-v2.rst

 However, in this case, the implementation shouldn't write back the stacked observations into the episode (as updated observation), because doing so would make the next call to the same ConnectorV2 piece to look back onto an already stacked previous observation.
-Instead, users should do the following:
+Instead, users should manipulate the `batch` directly, as in this example:

 .. testcode::